quantiacs/documentation/en/source/user_guide/data_stocks.md

 ## Market data

-Market data can be downloaded using the following call:
+Download market data with the following call:

 ```python
 import qnt.data as qndata